adam-paul/compendia/_posts/2022-02-02-prototype.md

 But I don't want *just me* to be deciding what stats or visualizations you see when you click the buttons.
 I want a community of enthusiasts doing that, something like they are doing for Wikipedia already.

+EDIT: I forgot about [Our World in Data](https://ourworldindata.org/)!
+This is much closer to what I am talking about.
+I discovered this resource many years after my ideas were initially conceived, but long before I actually started working on anything.
+If my result is even a tenth of what they've accomplished I would consider it a resounding success.